houdinisparks/pose_recognition_tello/readme.md

 ```powershell
 Number of workers for thread pool?
 ```
-Enter 4.You should see the following output:
+Enter 2.
+You should see the following output:

 ```powershell
 ('2018-08-01 04:29:12,415 - __main__ - MainThread - INFO - Socket successfuly created and binded to 0.0.0.0:8089